Introduction

 Stress and fatigue trigger lupus flares.
 Stress management, quality sleep, balanced nutrition, eyelid hygiene, and vitamins support eye health.

-4.Scars & Eyelid Anatomical Changes
+4.Scarring & Eyelid Anatomical Changes

 Discoid lesions can lead to ectropion, entropion, or trichiasis → chronic irritation and chalazia.
 In advanced stages, oculoplastic surgery may be required.